Ximenez Fatio House Wedding Photo Guide

 The house museum features a charming walled courtyard garden that serves as a ceremony space for small weddings.
 Original coquina walls, tropical plantings, and authentic period details create an atmosphere of old-world romance that larger settings simply cannot match.

-We treasure the opportunity to photograph weddings here.
-The intimate scale and genuine heritage character create images with soul—photographs that feel rooted in place and time rather than generic shots.
+It's a setting built for intimate, soulful coverage.
+The intimate scale and genuine heritage character lend themselves to images that feel rooted in place and time rather than generic shots.

 In a world of increasingly large and elaborate wedding settings, this property offers something precious: authentic intimacy.
-Weddings here feel personal, meaningful, and deeply connected to place.
+A wedding here feels personal, meaningful, and deeply connected to place.

 The courtyard garden is a hidden gem.
 Enclosed by original coquina walls and filled with tropical plants, it feels like a secret garden in the middle of the historic district.
 The soft, diffused light is ideal for portraits, and the textures—weathered stone, wrought iron, aged wood—add visual richness to every image.

 Location also matters.
-Being on Aviles Street means we can step outside for portraits with incredible historic backdrops.
+Being on Aviles Street means a quick step outside for portraits with incredible historic backdrops.
 The narrow lane feels more like a European alley than a typical American street—it photographs beautifully.

 Best Photo Locations